Project Eligibility Criteria

 Examples include:

-• Creating or enhancing green spaces or improving access to nature for deprived communities or under-represented groups
+• Improving access to nature for deprived communities or under-represented groups

-• Developing opportunities to bolster physical and mental health and wellbeing
+• Developing nature-based opportunities to bolster physical and mental health and wellbeing

 • Creating or improving nature-rich, active travel trails, boardwalks, signage, interpretation, accessible pathways and facilities etc.